WhatAShot/Electrocardio-Panorama/codes/README.md

 To use Tianchi dataset, one can download and use the data from the website or other mirrored links following the corresponding licence agreement.

-To use the PTB dataset, one can downloaded [the pre-processed data](https://drive.google.com/file/d/1S6gNrIjtFH0WGjgsmEHNr4OgtDy9L3dS/view?usp=sharing), unzip and put them into the
+To use the PTB dataset, one can downloaded [the pre-processed data](https://drive.google.com/file/d/1S6gNrIjtFH0WGjgsmEHNr4OgtDy9L3dS/view?usp=sharing), unzip and put them (2pkl files) into the `data/tianchi/npy_data/pkl_data/`.

 ## On annotations